-To the Mayor, City Council, and Residents of Park City:
+To the Mayor, City Council, residents, and businesses of Park City:

-Pursuant to §10-6-109, Utah Code Annotated, the following budgets: Fiscal Year 2019 Adjusted Budget and Fiscal Year 2020 Budget have been prepared for Park City Municipal Corporation using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
-As required by State law, the proposed budget is balanced.
+Pursuant to §10-6-109, Utah Code Annotated, the following budgets: Fiscal Year 2020 Adjusted Budget and Fiscal Year 2021 Budget, have been prepared for Park City Municipal Corporation using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
+As required by State law, the proposed budgets are balanced.